stevilstick/cs-degree-advisor-and-planning-assistant/README.md

 Install dependencies specified in the Gemfile by running `bundle install`

+#### Caveat for Windows users
+If you happen to be working on windows, you might run into into this error:
+`SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed`
+If this happens download this file [AddTrustExternalCARoot-2048.pem](https://raw.githubusercontent.com/rubygems/rubygems/master/lib/rubygems/ssl_certs/AddTrustExternalCARoot-2048.pem) and pasted into yourrubypath\lib\ruby\2..\rubygems\ssl_certs Then re-run `bundle install`
+Once that is done executing run `bundle update`

 ### Configure rails secret keys
 **The secrets.yml file is currently included in the project, setting it up can be skipped until further notice.**